magento/devdocs/guides/v2.3/install-gde/prereq/install-rabbitmq.md

 ## Install Magento with RabbitMQ and connect to {{site.data.var.ce}} or {{site.data.var.ee}}

-If you installing Magento after you installed RabbitMQ, add the following command line parameters when you install {{site.data.var.ce}} or {{site.data.var.ee}}:
+If you installed Magento after you installed RabbitMQ, add the following command line parameters when you install {{site.data.var.ce}} or {{site.data.var.ee}}:

 `--amqp-host="<hostname>" --amqp-port="5672" --amqp-user="<user_name>" --amqp-password="<password>" --amqp-virtualhost="/"`